This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 CYB 700.
 Fundamentals of Cybersecurity.
 3 Credits.

-Introduces fundamental concepts and design principles in cybersecurity.
-Students will understand what, why, and how to protect in the cyberworld.
-Topics include CIA (Confidentiality, Integrity, and Availability), threats, attacks, defense, least privilege, access control and password management, security policies, critical controls, incident-handling and contingency planning, risk assessment and management.
+This course introduces fundamental concepts and design principles in cybersecurity.
+Students will understand what needs protection and why it is essential.
+Topics include CIA (Confidentiality, Integrity, and Availability), threats, attacks, defense, secure design principles, access control and password management, security policies, critical controls, incident-handling and contingency planning, risk assessment and management.

 CYB 703.
 Network Security.
 3 Credits.

 CYB 705.
-Sociological Aspects of Cybersecurity.
+Cyber Crime.
 3 Credits.

 CYB 707.
-Cybersecurity Program Planning and Implementation.
+Cybersecurity Program Planning.
 3 Credits.

-Provides instruction on the process used to develop and maintain appropriate security levels for an organization with a focus on implementing a comprehensive security program, a documented set of security policies, procedures, guidelines, and standards.
+Instruction on the process used to develop and maintain appropriate security levels for an organization with a focus on implementing a comprehensive security program, a documented set of security policies, procedures, guidelines, and standards.
 Topics include security planning, strategies, controls, and metrics for measuring the effectiveness.

 P: CYB 700.